paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 (1) a description of the funding method and actuarial assumptions used to determine costs under the plan,

-(2) a certification of the contribution necessary to reduce the minimum required contribution determined under section 430, or the accumulated funding deficiency determined under section 431, to zero,
+(2) a certification of the contribution necessary to reduce the minimum required contribution determined under section 430, the accumulated funding deficiency under section 433, or the accumulated funding deficiency determined under section 431, to zero,

 (3) a statement—

   (A) that to the best of his knowledge the report is complete and accurate, and

-  (B) the requirements for reasonable actuarial assumptions under section 430(h)(1) or 431(c)(3), whichever are applicable, have been complied with.11 So in original.
+  (B) the requirements for reasonable actuarial assumptions under section 430(h)(1), 431(c)(3), or 433(c)(3), whichever are applicable, have been complied with.11 So in original.
 The period probably should be a comma.

 (4) such other information as may be necessary to fully and fairly disclose the actuarial position of the plan, and